How To Choose The Right Car Insurance

 Bodily Injury Per Person:

 This is the maximum your insurance provider will pay each person you insure.
-For my home state Georgia, the state minimum is 25, which is $25,000.
+For my home state Georgia, as of the writing of this blog, the state minimum is 25, which is $25,000.
 If you only have Georgia's minimum coverage, that means your insurance company will only pay a maximum of $25,000 for bodily injury, meaning you may be responsible for paying any amount over $25,000.

 Bodily Injury Per Incident:

 Your insurance provider will pay the total amount for all people injured in an accident you caused.
-In my example, using my home state, the minimum coverage is 50, which is $50,000.
+In my example, using my home state, the minimum coverage as of this writing is 50, which is $50,000.
 If the total injuries are more than $50,000, you may be responsible for paying over $50,000.

 Property Damage Liability: